master

 type to your schema - implement a real-time resolver.

-Adding WebSocket Transport
+Adding a WebSocket Transport

 To send real-time data to clients, your GraphQL server needs to have an open connection with the client.
 This is done using WebSockets.